agaevTimur/Weather-Impact-Academic-Productivity/README.md

 # Impact of Weather Conditions on Academic Productivity

+## Overview
-My name is Timur Agaev and I am a student from Sabancı University, and this is my term project.
-The aim of this project is to analyze how weather conditions influence my academic productivity.
+The aim of this project is to analyze how weather conditions influence academic productivity by identifying patterns between weather variables (temperature, precipitation, cloud cover) and personal productivity measures (study hours, assignment completion rates, and mood ratings).

+## Motivation
+Students frequently feel their productivity is affected by weather, potentially impacting their academic outcomes.
+Understanding the specific relationships between weather and productivity can inform better time management strategies and lead to more effective study schedules tailored to weather conditions.

+## Project Objectives
+- Identify relationships between weather conditions and academic productivity.
+- Analyze how specific weather conditions correlate with increases or decreases in productivity.
+- Develop practical strategies to enhance academic productivity based on weather insights.

 ## Hypotheses

-Two hypotheses will be tested:

 - **First Hypothesis:** Academic productivity decreases significantly during adverse weather conditions (rainy, extremely cold, or cloudy days).
-- **Second Hypothesis:** Academic productivity increases on days with mild and sunny weather.
+- **Second Hypothesis:** Academic productivity increases on days with mild and sunny weather conditions.

-## Motivation
-Students frequently feel their productivity is affected by weather, potentially impacting their academic outcomes.
-By studying the relationship between weather and academic productivity, this project aims to optimize personal time management and provide strategies for improving productivity based on weather forecasts.

-## Project Goal
+## Methodology
-Identify and analyze patterns in how different weather conditions (temperature, rainfall, cloudiness) affect academic productivity, assessed through study hours, completed assignments, and mood ratings.

-## Data Sources & Collection
+### Data Collection

-### Weather Data:
+#### Weather Data
-- Daily weather conditions (temperature, precipitation, cloud cover) sourced from the OpenWeatherMap API.
+- Daily weather conditions (temperature, precipitation, cloud cover) obtained from the OpenWeatherMap API.

-### Productivity Data:
+#### Productivity Data
-- Daily logs of study duration, assignment/task completion, and self-assessed productivity ratings (scale 1-5).
+- Daily logs of study duration, number of completed assignments/tasks, and self-assessed productivity ratings (scale 1-5).

-Data will be recorded systematically, immediately after each study session, to minimize bias.
+Data will be collected immediately after study sessions to minimize recall bias.

-## Data Analysis

-### Preprocessing:
+### Data Processing
-- Merging productivity and weather datasets by date.
+- Merge productivity and weather datasets by date.
-- Cleaning datasets and handling missing values.
+- Clean and structure datasets, addressing missing values and inconsistencies.

-### Exploratory Data Analysis:
+### Data Analysis
-- Visualization of trends in productivity metrics related to weather conditions.
+- **Exploratory Data Analysis (EDA):** Visualizations to identify productivity trends under various weather conditions.

-### Statistical Analysis:
-- Correlation analysis to find significant relationships.
-- Hypothesis tests (Mann-Whitney U tests, t-tests).
+- **Statistical Analysis:** Correlation analyses and hypothesis testing (Mann-Whitney U tests, t-tests).

-### Machine Learning Techniques:
-- Regression models to predict productivity from weather conditions (Linear Regression, Random Forest).
+- **Machine Learning:** Regression models (Linear Regression, Random Forest, Decision Tree) predicting academic productivity based on weather data.

-## Findings (to be updated after analysis):
+## Findings
-- Summary of key findings will be presented here upon completion of analysis.
+(This section will be updated upon completion of data analysis.)

-## Limitations & Future Work
+## Limitations

-### Limitations:
-- Data from a single individual may limit generalization.
+- Data from a single individual limits the generalizability of findings.
-- Potential bias from self-reported productivity.
+- Potential bias from self-reported productivity and mood ratings.

-### Future Improvements:
+## Future Work
+- Expand the dataset to include multiple students for broader generalizability.
-- Include additional data sources (sleep, stress levels).
+- Incorporate additional variables such as sleep quality and stress levels.
-- Extend data collection to more participants.
-- Implement automated data logging for improved accuracy.
+- Automate data logging for increased accuracy and convenience.

 ## Repository Contents
-- `data/` folder: contains datasets
+- `data/`: Datasets used in the analysis.
-- Python scripts (`.ipynb`): data preprocessing, analysis, visualization
+- Jupyter notebooks (`.ipynb`) containing scripts for data preprocessing, analysis, and visualization.
-- `requirements.txt`: project dependencies
+- `requirements.txt`: Lists project dependencies.
-- `README.md`: instructions to reproduce the analysis.
+- `README.md`: Instructions and details for reproducing the analysis.